usgs/shakemap/doc_source/manual4_0/ug_applications.rst

     transmission from densely spaced seismic networks.*

-One of the earliest examples of the use of ShakeMap for emergency management and response was the the M7.1 Hector Mine earthquake of October 16, 1999 (see :num:`Figure #hector-mine-shakemap`).
+One of the earliest examples of the use of ShakeMap for emergency management and response was the the M7.1 Hector Mine earthquake of October 16, 1999 (see :num:`Figure #hector-mine-shakemap-4`).
 This event provides an important lesson in the use of ShakeMap to assess the scope of an event and to determine the level of mobilization necessary.
 The Hector Mine earthquake produced ground motion that was widely felt in